AnonCatalyst/InsightHub/README.md

 - **Custom-Built Tools**: Every tool within InsightHub is crafted with precision, designed to meet the specific needs of OSINT practitioners.
 No more patchwork of third-party tools—InsightHub provides a fully integrated experience.

-- **Import Flexibility (Planned for Future Update)**: While InsightHub will feature a robust suite of built-in tools upon initial release, we understand the value of flexibility.
+- **Import Flexibility**: While InsightHub features a robust suite of built-in tools upon initial release, we understand the value of flexibility.
 The ability to import and integrate additional tools into the framework is planned for a future update.
 This feature will be developed to ensure that users can customize their OSINT environment according to their preferences.

-- **Intuitive Interface**: The framework will include a menu system with buttons that open tools in new tabs, allowing for easy navigation and multitasking.
+- **Intuitive Interface**: The framework includes a menu system with buttons that open tools in new tabs, allowing for easy navigation and multitasking.
 Additional features, such as a Readme display viewer, will be incorporated to enhance usability and user support.

 ## **Development Status**